 With our inside sales software, you can manually schedule follow up reminders or use workflows that will automatically put the right leads in front of you at the right time.

-It might feel repetitive over time, but embracing structure in your actions will give you the edge over the other sales professionals who are always trying to mix things up.
+It might feel repetitive over time, but embracing structure in your actions will give you the edge over the other inside sales professionals who are always trying to mix things up.
 Designing a sales process that reduces friction in your day-to-day can lead to huge productivity improvements over time.

 Inside sales has been around long enough to establish a set of best practices, so to succeed, you don’t have to reinvent the wheel.
 But you do have to be willing to embrace technology and invest time up front in learning about your target customers.